Recovery of Black teen allegedly shot by White homeowner after ringing wrong doorbell is a miracle, attorney says | KRDO

 Still, the teenager — who plays bass clarinet and is a band leader in school — faces a long road to recovery, both emotionally and physically, according to his aunt.

 “He lost a part of himself that day.
 A lot has changed since that happened.
-The way in which he’s gonna walk through this world, it’s gonna be totally different because of what happened,” Ralph’s aunt Faith Spoonmore said.
+The way in which he’s gonna walk through this world, it’s gonna be totally different because of what happened,” Spoonmore said.

-Kansas City Mayor Quinton Lucas said he believes Ralph was racially profiled by the shooter.

-Clay County Prosecuting Attorney Zachary Thompson has previously said, “There was a racial component to this case,” but did not elaborate.

 Questions over Lester’s release